 A Dissolution of Marriage (Divorce) is an action to terminate the contract of marriage.
-Jurisdiction lies in the Circuit Civil Division.
+Jurisdiction lies in the Family Law Division.
 These matters are governed by the laws of the State of Florida (Florida Statutes) and the Florida Family Law Rules of Procedure.
 In addition to dissolving the marriage contract, the court may determine the division of property and responsibility for debts and the care and custody of children.
 In general, parties wishing to obtain a divorce should contact their attorney.

 If a couple decides to get a divorce, the Supreme Court of Florida and Florida Family Law have created general information packets regarding divorces for your reference and use.
 These packets are for couples who wish to represent themselves in their divorce proceedings.
 As in all matters involving the law, if you do not feel fully comfortable or qualified to represent yourself, you may want to consider obtaining the services of a competent lawyer.
 In order to file for divorce in Florida, one party must be a Florida resident for at least six (6) months prior to the date the divorce petition is filed.